dothanglong2008/react-weather-app/README.md

+# React Weather App
+## Requirements

+React Weather App

+Create a weather application that provides detailed weather information for a location specified by the user.

+Functionalities:

+* Include a search field for the user to enter location.

+* Display hourly weather forecast for the current day

+* Allows the option to show X-day (e.g. 5-day) weather forecast

+* Have a responsive design and auto re-fresh periodically to get updated data

+* Use a weather API of choice (such as open weather map) to fetch the weather data for the location

+* If needed, use a geo-location API to get coordinates for the location

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.